christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Carians who hailed from southwest Anatolia have a strong connection with the settlement of Rome (Aquilla = Qos = god of Kos of Caria).

-Endnotes (Chapter 4)
+Endnotes (Chapter 3)

+(a) Asander and Dynamis had one known son, Tiberius Julius Aspurgus Philoromaios.
+He was born about the same time as "Caesarion" and "Emperor Tiberius Julius Caesar".
+His wife, known only through numismatic evidence, was Gepae-pyris.
+Tiberius and Gepaepyris had two sons; the eldest was "Tiberius Julius Mithridates Philo-Germanicus Philopatris" ("son of Mithra, lover of Germanicus, lover of father").
+Their second son was "Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes" ("lover of Caesar, lover of Rome who is the Pious One").

+Tiberius Julius Aspurgus Philoromaios (son).
+Married to: Gepae-pyris.
+Children:\
+        Tiberius Julius Mithridates Philo-Germanicus Philopatris (eldest son)\
+        Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes (second son)

+Now, let's connect this family to the Roman Emperor's family:

+Emperor Tiberius Julius Caesar\
+        Adopted son and heir: Germanicus\
+        Biological son: Drusus

+Tiberius Julius Aspurgus Philoromaios and Emperor Tiberius Julius Caesar were born around the same time, and their sons were also born around the same time.

-(a) I asked ChatGPT to translate Roman emperor names and Bosphorian princes and kings names into Celtic (the Galatians were Gauls), Latin, and Etruscan and try to find the Roman emperor identities among the Bosphoran elite.
+Futhermore, I asked ChatGPT to translate Roman emperor names and Bosphorian princes and kings names into Celtic (the Galatians were Gauls), Latin, and Etruscan and try to find the Roman emperor identities among the Bosphoran elite.
 This is the result:

 -Augustus: The Celtic name "Ogur" or "Augus" could be transliterated to the Etruscan name "Avile" or "Aule", which means "great" or "magnificent".
 The Etruscan name "Avile" is similar to the Latin name "Augustus".
 Aspourgos, a king of the Bosphorus, has a similar name meaning, with the Greek name "Aspourgos" being similar to the Etruscan name "Avile".
 The Phoenician name "Asgar" or "Asgaros" could also be related, meaning "great leader" or "king".
 The Celtic name "Augus" could also mean "lord" or "master", similar to the Etruscan name "Avile".\
 -Tiberius: Tiberius means "of the Tiber" in Latin.
 The Bosphorus has a river called the Thibaris, which might be connected to the name Tiberius.
 A possible match is Tiberius Julius Aspurgus, a king of the Bosphorus, who ruled from 8 BC to 38 AD.
 His birth date is unknown, but his reign overlaps with Tiberius' (14 - 37 AD).
 The Celtic word "tibor" means "lord" or "master", which could be related to the name Tiberius.
 The Bosphorian king Tiberius Julius Aspurgus has a name that combines Latin and Celtic elements.
 The Celtic name "Tigernach" means "lord" or "master", which could be transiterated to "Tiberius".
 The Thracian name "Tiberios" or "Tiberos" could also be related, meaning "lord" or "master".\